Renzo4Renzo/Renzo4Renzo/README.md

 # Renzo Diaz :male_detective:

-👋 Hi, I’m Renzo, a passionate :peru: Peruvian developer :peru:! 👀 I’m interested in Web Development, either backend or frontend technologies!
+👋 Hi, I’m Renzo, a passionate Peruvian :peru: developer ! 👀 I’m interested in Web Development, either backend or frontend technologies!

 🌱 I’m currently learning MEAN and MERN stacks, so I would be honored to be part of any kind of web devolepment and make clients happy around the world!